akmn35/new.dist/README.md

 #> [1] 0.01594262
 ```

-`pbwd` distribution function for a Bimodal Weibull Distribution with
+`pbwd` Distribution function for Bimodal Weibull Distribution with
-parameters shape and scale.
+shape(alpha) and scale(beta) parameters.

 ``` r
 library(new.dist)